michaelnguyen-creative/LLMEnterpriseAdoptionResearch/Scope_v0.2.md

 - Practical: "How do we implement this safely?"
 - Scalable: "What's our systematic approach for new use cases?"

+##### Perspectives
+- Developer: "Can I use AI for X?" → "How do I implement safely?" → "What tools/patterns do I use?"
+- Business: "What can AI do for us?" → "What are the risks?" → "How do we get started?"

 ##### Option A: User Journey-Driven

-User Journey
-- Developer journey: "Can I use AI for X?" → "How do I implement safely?" → "What tools/patterns do I use?"
-- Business journey: "What can AI do for us?" → "What are the risks?" → "How do we get started?"

 1. Use Case Decision Framework ("What Can We Do?")
    - Green/Yellow/Red classification